cloudflare/cloudflare-docs/content/security-center/investigate/investigate-threats.md

 # Investigate threats

-Customers have the ability to investigate the details of an IP address, domain name, URL, Autonomous System Number (ASN), or JavaScript file.
-The Investigate feature can be found in your Cloudflare account's Security Center and in [Cloudflare Radar](https://radar.cloudflare.com/scan).
+Users can investigate the details of an IP address, domain name, URL, Autonomous System Number (ASN), or JavaScript file.
+You can find the Investigate feature in your Cloudflare account's Security Center and in [Cloudflare Radar](https://radar.cloudflare.com/scan).

 You can search with Investigate by [IP address](/security-center/investigate/investigate-threats/#ip-address), [domain](/security-center/investigate/investigate-threats/#domain), [URL](/security-center/investigate/investigate-threats/#url) and [AS number](/security-center/investigate/investigate-threats/#as-number).